-For that reason, purchasing a new IPO stock at its offering price can be difficult.
+For that reason, purchasing a new IPO stock at its offering price can be difficult—something Robinhood is trying to change, and we’ll explain how shortly.
 If your client is interested in buying right away, inform them that they may miss the short window in which they can get an attractive price on their trade.
 Conversely, the price could decrease below the offering range on the first day of trading, and lose a lot of value in a short time.

 Finally, be wary of the “lock up period.”
 The SEC prevents insiders (usually employees and early investors) from selling shares during the first 90 days of trading.
 Once the lock up period ends, selling pressure from insiders can lead to a sharp drop in the stock price.
 While this price drop may not be caused by any fundamental shift in the company’s outlook, you and your clients should be aware of its potential impacts.